Socialist Federal Republic of Yugoslavia: Post-1992 UN membership

-Politics
+Governance

 Constitution

-The Yugoslav Constitution was adopted in 1946 and amended in 1953, 1963, and 1974.
+The first Yugoslav Constitution was adopted in 1946 and amended in 1953.
+The second one was adopted in 1963 and the third in 1974.
 The League of Communists of Yugoslavia won the first elections, and remained in power throughout the state's existence.
 It was composed of individual Communist parties from each constituent republic.
 The party would reform its political positions through party congresses in which delegates from each republic were represented and voted on changes to party policy, the last of which was held in 1990.
 Yugoslavia's parliament was known as the Federal Assembly which was housed in the building which currently houses Serbia's parliament.
 The Federal Assembly was composed entirely of Communist members.
-The primary political leader of the state was Josip Broz Tito, but there were several other important politicians, particularly after Tito's death: see the list of leaders of Communist Yugoslavia.
+The primary political leader of the state was Josip Broz Tito, but there were several other important politicians, particularly after Tito's death.

 In 1974, Tito was elected President-for-life of Yugoslavia.
 After Tito's death in 1980, the single position of president was divided into a collective Presidency, where representatives of each republic would essentially form a committee where the concerns of each republic would be addressed and from it, collective federal policy goals and objectives would be implemented.
 The head of the collective presidency was rotated between representatives of the republics.
 The collective presidency was considered the head of state of Yugoslavia.
 The collective presidency was ended in 1991, as Yugoslavia fell apart.
 In 1974, major reforms to Yugoslavia's constitution occurred.
 Among the changes was the controversial internal division of Serbia, which created two autonomous provinces within it, Vojvodina and Kosovo.
-Each of these autonomous provinces had voting power equal to that of the republics, but retroactively they participated in Serbian decision-making as constituent parts of SR Serbia.
+Each of these autonomous provinces had voting power equal to that of the republics, and were represented in the Serbian assembly.